 Eligibility Limits - Participants must enroll in credit classes.
 Audited, noncredit, and workforce development classes do not qualify.
-Agency waivers do have an application procedure and minimum enrollment expectations (courses must be for credit) but do not have satisfactory academic progress or enrollment classification (matriculating vs. non-matriculating student) components.
+Waivers do have minimum enrollment expectations (courses must be graded, for credit) but do not have satisfactory academic progress or enrollment classification (matriculating vs. non-matriculating student) components.
 There is no lifetime value limit on the amount of Golden Age Waivers a person can receive.